in28minutes/in28minutes.github.io/_posts/2019-03-27-spring-boot-react-crud-full-stack-with-maven.md

 }
 ```

-When you try to update a course, you would see the screen below
+When you try to update a course, you would see the screen below.

 ![Image](/images/react-4-course-details-form.png "Course Component Fourth Version")